 Restore existing lawn and grass areas which have been damaged during execution of this work to original condition.

-Keep one paved pedestrian access route and one paved vehicular access route to each building clean at all time.
+Keep one paved pedestrian access route and one paved vehicular access route to each building clean at all times.
 Clean other paving when work in adjacent areas is complete.

 ESTABLISHMENT PERIOD